slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Each of us, when our day’s work is done, must seek our ideal, whether it be love or pinochle or lobster à la Newburg, or the sweet silence of the musty bookshelves."
 -- O. Henry*

-> *"Acquiring things will rarely bring you deep satisfaction.
-But acquiring experiences will."
--- Kevin Kelly*

 > *"Spend extravagantly on the things that you love and cut costs mercilessly on the things you don’t."
 -- Ramit Sethi*

-> *"I went to collect the few personal belongings which I held to be invaluable: my cat, my resolve to travel, and my solitude."
--- Colette*

 > *"Time you enjoy wasting, was not wasted."
 -- Bertrand Russell*